 You can pass the EHLO world command while connecting to the target system using telnet.

-It gives us lot of information about the target SMTP Server.
+It gives us a lot of information about the target SMTP server.

 - PIPELINING – Pipelining Sends batches of SMTP commands without waiting for a response from the SMTP Server to individual comments.